tideways/profiler/README.md

 - `TIDEWAYS_DISABLED` controls if the profiler should be disabled on the server.
 - `TIDEWAYS_SAMPLERATE` controls the sample rate how often the profiler should sample full XHProf traces.
 - `TIDEWAYS_DISABLE_SESSIONS` controls if explicit developer sessions are allowed.
+They are enabled by default.

 For example you can configure this in your PHP FPM Pool configuration: